karpikpl/iot-hub-sample/README.md

 > NOTE: This may take a while to complete as it executes three commands: `azd package` (packages a deployable copy of your application),`azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.

+#### Azure Role Assignments

+Deployment will attempt to create role assignments for the resources, as well as the indetity executing the deployment.
+In scenarios where `Subscription Owner` role is not available, following role assignments have to be added manually by the admin:

+* `Azure Service Bus Data Sender`
+* `Azure Service Bus Data Receiver`
+* `Azure Container Registry Pull`
+* `IoT Hub Data Contributor`
+* `IoT Hub Registry Contributor`

+Optional access for user running the app locally:
+* `Azure Service Bus Data Sender`
+* `Azure Service Bus Data Receiver`
+* `IoT Hub Data Contributor`
+* `IoT Hub Registry Contributor`

 #### Run the console scheduler

 Once the infrastructure is deployed, `appsettings.local.json` files will be created for all projects.